 - Directional at only point the light in one direction as opposed to 360 degrees like fluorescent lights.

 - LED lights use energy to produce light and not heat, which wastes a lot of energy.

-- The lifespan of fluorescent lights is only around 14,500 hours whereas LED bulbs will last up to 50,000 hours.
+- Lifespan of fluorescent lights is only around 14,500 hours whereas LED’s will last up to 50,000 hours.